Fj00/CEL/README.md

 ## Getting Started

 The repository contains `cwl.txt`, the master CWL list.
-Also in the main folder is `cwl_csw.txt`, which only contains CSW-only words in CWL.
 The `2-15` folder contains subsets of CWL by word length, from 2-15 letters.
 The `a-z` folder contains subsets of CWL by starting letter, from A-Z. More subset lists can be generated if desired.
 In the future, these lists will be updated to stay consistent with `cwl.txt`.

 ## Methodology